 To top off the new and improved plans and enhancements, the service level agreement also received a boost for the new service tiers.
 Kelly explained that more and more customers were moving workloads critical to sound business operations to the cloud, meaning that high availability was a major concern.
 He explained that the company bumped up SLA for Microsoft Azure SQL from 99.95% to 99.99% uptime.

 Bio: Above article has been contributed by Jenny Richards.
-She is currently working at http://bigdropinc.com/ as web developer.
-She handles all the database and connectivity related issues.
+She is currently working at http://bigdropinc.com/ as a web developer.
+She handles all the database and connectivity-related issues.